cloudflare/stpyv8/docs/source/api/context.rst

          * *Global code* is source text that is treated as an ECMAScript *Program*.
          * *Eval code* is the source text supplied to the built-in **eval** function.
          * *Function code* is source text that is parsed as part of a *FunctionBody*.

-.. [#f3] `Java Native Interface (JNI) <http://en.wikipedia.org/wiki/Java_Native_Interface>`_ is a programming framework that enables Java code running in a Java Virtual Machine (JVM) to call and to be called[1] by native applications (programs specific to a hardware and operating system platform) and libraries written in other languages such as C, C++ and assembly.